moo68/Madoc/README.md

 See /external for the different external libraries vendored in, such as GLAD and GLFW.
 ## To-Do
 - OpenGL boilerplate [DONE]
-- Voronoi cell generation logic [DONE]*
+- Voronoi cell generation logic [DONE]
 - Bitmask logic for a specific Voronoi cell [DONE]
 - Converting Voronoi cells into veritces [DONE]*
 - Triangularizing Voronoi cells (triangle fan) [DONE]
-- Properly rendering a full grid of Voronoi cells [DONE]*
+- Properly rendering a full grid of Voronoi cells [DONE]
 - Triangularizing Voronoi cells (ear clipping)
 - Changing Voronoi cell attributes based on Perlin noise
 - ...and more

-*Due to imperfect voronoi cell generation (some weird edge-cases) some seeds are invalid and cannot be rendered.
-Will hopefully be fixed soon!
+* Currently, sometimes garbage data randomly gets read for some vertices; should hopefully get fixed soon!